Full body scanner: Privacy

 As of December 15, 2015 the TSA published a new policy which required AIT to be "mandatory" for "some" passengers for "security reasons".
 However, most individuals in the US can still opt out of the scanner and choose a pat-down if they are uncomfortable going through the scanner.
 Individuals also have the right to be patted down in a private room and have it witnessed by a person of the individual's choice.

-In November 2010, a female traveler who opted out of a full body scan at Fort Lauderdale International Airport claimed that TSA agents handcuffed her to a chair and ripped up her plane ticket when she asked questions about the new type of invasive pat down she was about to receive.
-In response, the TSA posted parts of the security camera footage on their blog, though there is no sound in the video and the passenger is not directly in the camera during most of the incident.